Hexheld/hexheld-docs/MD/Pilot16.md

 ### Memory - Automatic Index

-The operand specifies a memory access using a register's value as the offset portion, with the register being modified by an amount after the access.
+The operand is a memory access using a register's value as the offset portion, with the register being modified by an amount after the access.
 The memory access may use bank `$00` or the data segment.
+This is a subtype of Register Offset.

 The offset register may be `HL`, `IX`, or a Z register.
 For the latter, two additional memory accesses are performed before and after to get the Z register's value and write the auto-index modification, respectively.